 | Satiety | Increases fullness after meals | Supports weight management |

-For us, this makes non-GMO soy a versatile tool.
-It works for active individuals looking for clean fuel, for women managing hormonal balance through diet, and really for anyone interested in a straightforward approach to metabolic health.
+For us, this makes non-GMO soy a versatile ingredient.
+It works for active individuals looking for clean fuel, for women managing hormonal balance through diet, and for anyone interested in a more straightforward approach to metabolic health.

 Disease Risk Reduction with Non-GMO Soy

-The isoflavones in non-GMO soy are what make it stand out.
+The isoflavones in non-GMO soy are part of what makes it stand out.

 Research, including reports from sources like Medical News Today, suggests that consistent soy intake is associated with a roughly 20% lower risk of certain cancers, particularly breast cancer, in some populations.